J-Falconetti/Burger/README.md

 ## https://salty-sierra-48110.herokuapp.com/

 ## Contributing
-A file by Joseph Falconettti and the fine Bootcamp suppot staff
+A file by Joseph Falconettti and the fine Bootcamp suppot staff.
+Thank you

 ## Versioning
 Ver 1.0.0